Cain defamation lawyer hired to monitor accusations

 He said in a statement that his client had decided not to hold a press conference "unless and until the other women come forward and wish to participate."

 Cain has repeatedly denied the sexual harassment accusations.
-At a Republican debate on Wednesday, he said, "The American people deserve better than someone being tried in the court of public opinion based on unfounded accusations."
-He said voters had shown support for him by "voting with their dollars."
+At a Republican debate on Wednesday, he said: "The American people deserve better than someone being tried in the court of public opinion based on unfounded accusations."

-Cain, in Kalamazoo, Michigan on Thursday, was seen in a Fox News video with a group of supporters, one of whom mentions Anita Hill, the woman who accused Supreme Court Justice Clarence Thomas of sexual harassment at his confirmation hearings in 1991.
-Cain laughs and asks, "Is she going to endorse me?"

-Cain spokesman J.D.
-Gordon was not immediately available for comment, but he told The New York Times the remark was "a joke."

 Wood represented Richard Jewell, who was suspected and cleared of the Atlanta Olympic Park bombing and later filed libel suits against media organizations and a local college, some of which were settled.